5 MiraLax Side effects in Elderly: Gastroenterologist explains.

 However, don’t panic about such side effects.
 The above side effects and complications occur only with prolonged diarrhea.

-You have zero chance of having such side effects if MiraLax didn’t result in diarrhea.
+You have zero chance of having such side effects if MiraLax doesn’t result in diarrhea.

 How to avoid MiraLax-induced diarrhea and dehydration?

 - Don’t take MiraLax more than once daily.
-The elderly who are taking MiraLax twice or three times a day may suffer from diarrhea.
+The elderly taking MiraLax twice or thrice a day may suffer from diarrhea.

 - Don’t take MiraLax daily for more than a week unless prescribed by your doctor.